 I love all the lead process maps salesforce.com releases – they are visually appealing splashes of eye candy that give newbies a good idea of how data could flow through the system.
 If you haven’t seen these before you can find them here, here and here.

-The main problem with these process maps is really within the first step of “create a new lead” because in practice, this isn’t how it usually works.
+The main problem with these lead process flow maps is really within the first step of “create a new lead” because, in practice, this isn’t how it usually works.
 Duplicate records cripple the sales organization’s ability to see the true history of an individual and cloud their ability to accurately track and measure outcomes, which is why they dedupe before creating a new lead.
-However, once companies start to dedupe, many of them lose sight of their contact database and are not able to communicate to sales when follow up needs to occur, or track the outcome.
+However, once companies start to dedupe, many of them lose sight of their contact database and are not able to communicate to sales when a follow up needs to occur or track the outcome.

 Here is my take on what a best practice lead management process in SFDC should look like for an organization that dedupes:

-To learn more about this check out Best Practices in Designing a Lead Lifecycle in Salesforce.com
+To learn more about this check out Best Practices for Designing a Lead Lifecycle in Salesforce.com.

 Andrea is an advisor to Full Circle Insights.
 Formerly Director of Product Management for the Salesforce.com Marketing product line, Andrea has nearly 10 years of salesforce.com experience with organizations of all sizes.
 She is a salesforce marketing enthusiast who is passionate about sales and marketing processes and all things data.